tbocinec/educates-labs/workshops/kafka-linux-install/workshop/content/04-topic-operations.md

   bin/kafka-console-consumer.sh \
     --topic test-topic \
     --group my-consumer-group \
-    --bootstrap-server localhost:9092
+    --bootstrap-server localhost:9092 > /tmp/consumer-output.log 2>&1 &
 ```

-Press `Ctrl+C` to stop the consumer.
+This runs the consumer in the background and redirects output to `/tmp/consumer-output.log`.

 ## Check Consumer Group Status